 Symptoms of Childhood Bipolar Disorder

-Because the current diagnostic manual of mental disorders doesn’t recognize childhood bipolar disorder, there is no official symptom criteria.
-However, researchers have used criteria similar to that of adult bipolar disorder, requiring a child or teen to meet at least four or more of the following:
+The criteria for childhood bipolar disorder are similar to that of adult bipolar disorder, requiring a child or adolescent to meet at least four or more of the following:

 - an expansive or irritable mood